 At a wedding, every little detail is planned.
 From the guest list to the attire to the fold of the napkins.
 The planning that goes into most weddings is the culmination of countless decisions and immeasurable effort.
 Wedding photography tips geared toward capturing the most important moments are essential to your success.

-That’s where you come in, the wedding photographer extraordinaire…you get to be the one to document the day as it all comes together.
+As the wedding photographer, you get to be the one to document the day as it all comes together.
 It’s your job to help encapsulate all the tiny little nuances that many, your bride included, may overlook.
 Here at ShootDotEdit, we provide online photo editing services for wedding photographers.
 We also connect with industry leaders who can help you achieve your goals for both your business and photography.
-In this blog post, Mike Duval of LensProToGo will cover the basic details you should be looking for during the wedding and how to capture them.
+In this blog post, Mike Duval of LensProToGo will cover the basic wedding details you should be looking for and how to capture them.

 Communication Is Key